 - Economic concerns: Due to COVID-19 and statewide health orders, thousands of businesses have been forced to close, decimating economic corridors and employment opportunities.
 While Governor Newsom has officially rolled back some restrictions, there are still many challenges to face in order to safely re-open the economy.

 - Homelessness: Boasting some of the highest numbers in the nation, California has an estimated 150,000 individuals experiencing homelessness.
 Unsatisfied with Newsom's response, recall proponents want a new fresh approach to the crisis.

 - Taxes and cost of living: According to The Council for Community and Economic Research, California is the 2nd most expensive place to live in, in part due to population density and high taxes.
 With costly taxes such as Proposition 15 constantly being introduced - even during the pandemic - recall proponents want more supportive measures.

 Although recall organizers are optimistic they will gather the required amount of signatures, supporters will likely have to hold their breath.
 Newsom won the 2018 gubernatorial election with 61.9% of the vote - a significant 23.8% lead over candidate John Cox.

-Even if the recall election takes place, Newsom still has until November to prove to Californians whether or not he is still fit for office.
+Even if the recall election takes place, Newsom still has until the election to prove to Californians whether or not he is still fit for office.
 Depending on Newsom's performance until then, California could see a new Governor and a new response to COVID-19.